emsuru/duo-scraper/README.md

 All my code is currently *heavily*:

 - docstringed
-- typed
 - commented

+.. and sometimes typed.

-This is to help me learn and for my feedback sessions with our coach.
+This is to help me learn and to make my sessions with our training coach more efficient.

 ---

 Thanks for visiting my project page!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/mirunasuru/) 🤍